AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 <InlineAlert variant="info" slots="text"/>

-Legacy mesh URLs will be deprecated in the future.
+Legacy mesh URLs will be removed in the future.
 Use the edge mesh URLs whenever possible.

 ## Optimizing edge mesh performance